-- 1. Please log on to www.applicationstation.com before going for your drug screen collection. - 2.
-Provide the LabCorp technician account number 906959 at the time of collection.
-The LabCorp technician will create an electronic COC (chain of custody) for your drug screen collection. - 3.
+- 1. Please log on to www.applicationstation.com before going for your drug screen collection. - Provide the LabCorp technician with the LabCorp Web Collection Authorization Form with account number 906959 at the time of collection.
+The LabCorp technician will create an electronic COC for your drug screen collection. - 3.
 You are required to have valid photo identification with you.
 (Examples: driver's license or other photo identification card)